A life through a lens: Hugh Morton, Grandfather Mountain history presented

 “He needed $15,000 to build the Mile High Swinging Bridge, and everyone thought it was a crazy idea,” Pope said.

 The bridge was built in 1952, Pope said, opening on Sept.
-2 of that year with Charlotte radio personality Grady Cole, then-governor candidate William B. Umstead and his daughter Merle, who was around 10 years old at the time.
+2 of that year with Charlotte radio personality Grady Cole, then-governor candidate William B. Umstead and his daughter Merle, who was about 10 years old.

 “Merle was the first person to cross the Mile High Swinging Bridge,” Pope said.